-- Tell an adult this should be their teacher, parent/carer, or any other adult in school. - Write or draw about the incident and put it in the class Worry Box if they feel unable to share verbally.
+- Tell an adult this should be their teacher, trusted adult at home, or any other adult in school. - Write or draw about the incident and put it in any of the school's Listening Boxes if they feel unable to share verbally.
+These are available for every teacher, Headteacher, SENDCO, ELSAs and Year 6 Pupil Ambassadors.

-What should parents and staff do about bullying?
+What should families and staff do about bullying?

-Parents should:
+Families should: